dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/connecting-to-imap-server/_index.md

 ---
 title: Connecting to IMAP Server
+ArticleTitle: How to Establish IMAP Connections in C#
 type: docs
 weight: 10
 url: /net/connecting-to-imap-server/
 ---

+## **Listing IMAP Server Extensions**

+Aspose.Email's [ImapClient](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/) allows you to retrieve the server extensions that a server supports such as IDLE, UNSELECT, QUOTA, etc. This helps in identifying the availability of an extension before using the client for that particular functionality.
+The [GetCapabilities()](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/getcapabilities/#getcapabilities) method returns the supported extension types in the form of a string array.
+The following code snippet shows you how to retrieve extensions.

+{{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-IMAP-RetreivingServerExtensions-RetreivingServerExtensions.cs" >}}

+## **Standard IMAP Connection**

 The [ImapClient](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/) class allows applications to manage IMAP mailboxes using the IMAP protocol.
 The [ImapClient](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/) class is used to connect to IMAP mail servers and manage emails in the IMAP email folders.
 To connect to an IMAP server

 1. Create an instance of the [ImapClient](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/) class.
 1. Specify the hostname, username, and password in the [ImapClient constructor](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/imapclient/#constructor_8).

-**Note, password restrictions must meet the requirements of the server.
-The email client doesn't add password restrictions.**
+>Note, password restrictions must meet the requirements of the server.
+The email client doesn't add password restrictions.

 Once the [ImapClient](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/) instance is initiated, the next call to any operation using this instance will connect to the server.
 The following code snippet shows you how to connect to an IMAP server using the steps above.